eugeniop/blog/_posts/2019-08-30-an-ivr-for-collecting-rainfall-data.markdown

 }
 ```

 There are also a few functions that I added to the `req` and `res` objects: `isResponse`, `menu`, `sendVoice`.
-These are added by the `ivr` middleware and I'll come back later to them.
+The `ivr` middleware adds these.
+I'll come back later to them.

 In a nutshell, `menu`:

-1. Checks if the request is a response from the user, or the very first interaction.
+1. Checks if the request is a response from the user or the very first interaction.
-2. If it is *not* a response, or if we find no handler for the input of the user, then we simply return to the `menuRoute` (essentially repeats whatever was prompted).
+2. If it is *not* a response, or if we find no handler for the input of the user, then we return to the `menuRoute` (essentially repeats whatever was prompted).
-3. It it finds a handler (by the presence of `Digits` in the body), it calls it.
+3. If it finds a handler (by the presence of `Digits` in the body), it calls it.

 In the example above, if the user presses `1`, the `req.body.Digits` property will be `1`.
 The handler for `1` will be: